microsoft/BotFramework-WebChat/README.md

   * support custom button click trigger for restarting conversation (`startOverTrigger` prop)
   * make emoticons compatible using [Twemoji](https://github.com/twitter/twemoji)
   * configurable style themes (currently only `theme.mainColor` prop)
+  * auto show upload button when `inputHint` property of last incoming activity was `expectingUpload`

 ## How to add Web Chat to your website